mjstraughan/CubingHistory/docs/3x3/Steps/OLS.md

 ### Origin

 In 2013, Rowe Hessler had the same idea as Valk for VLS [^hessler-valk-2013-1].
-Hessler developed the algorithms and called them RLS [^hessler-nd].
+Hessler developed the algorithms and called them RLS [^hessler-2013].
 After publishing the algorithms, Valk contacted Hessler to describe how he had been using the idea and algorithms prior to Hessler's development.
 They decided to split the idea into two subsets - VLS when the pair is pre-built, and Hessler's Last Slot (HLS) when the pair is R U R' away from solved [^hessler-valk-2013-2].

 ## Magic Wondeful